 What are the prerequisites to attend law school?Click to Open

-In order to attend law school, an applicant must have a bachelor's degree and take the Law School Admissions Test (LSAT).
+In order to attend law school, an applicant must have a bachelor's degree and take the Law School Admission Test (LSAT).
 It is not necessary for the applicant to have any particular major, as long as he/she has a bachelor's degree.

 Do you have a cut-off point for LSAT and GPA?Click to Open